Cliffochieng/my-Portfolio/README.md

 #### {A website for my portfolio}, {2020}
 #### By **{Clifford Ochieng}**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{The website is modelled to make more ownership and responsibility over my learning process and also to critique and evaluate my own work and academic progress. }
 ## Setup/Installation Requirements
 {The web browser on the computer}
 ## Known Bugs